mdolab/CMPLXFOIL/doc/index.rst

-pyXLIGHT
+CMPLXFOIL
 ====================================
-pyXLIGHT is a version of Mark Drela's XFOIL code with the GUI features removed.
+CMPLXFOIL is a version of Mark Drela's XFOIL code with the GUI features removed.
 Gradient computation is implemented with the complex-step method.
 The Python interface is designed to be used with `MACH-Aero <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/index.html>`_ tools for optimization.
 This package also includes some postprocessing tools.